MiamiOH-CSE274/Interactive-Debugging/README.md

 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

 * 1.a) What is the purpose of this program?

-To make triangles.
+To generate a Sierpinski triangle.

 * 1.b) Does the program produce output?
 If so, what kind of output is it, and where does it end up?

-The output is "Hello World" in the screen.
+I assume this question is asking the correct output.
+The output is a sideLength * sideLength Sierpinski triangle to be printed as HTML to the file named in OUTPUTFILE.

 * 1.c) Does the program accept input?
 If so, what kind of input, and how is it provided?

-Yes, in this program is double.
-It is provided by simulating a bug like jumping around to make points in order to create triangles.
+Yes, it does.
+The input is an integer variable called sideLength.
+When you call the function doTriangle(int sideLength) in main, you just pick a triangle size let's say you set sideLength to be 100.
+When you call this function you will need to do doTriangle(100).
+This is how it is provided.

 Step 2
 -------